 If you suffered injuries in an accident, remember that Oklahoma gives you a limited time to take legal action.
 Missing that window could mean missing your shot at recovering compensation.
 Since every case is a little different – and there can be exceptions – it is wise to talk with an Oklahoma personal injury lawyer who knows how this works.

 Do not wait around and risk losing your rights.
-Call Abel Law Firm at (405) 239-7046 to discuss your options.
+Call our law firm at (405) 239-7046 to discuss your options.
 You can also visit our site to contact us today and learn how we help people with personal injury claims.

 Let’s discuss your legal options, how liability works, and what steps you can take if you have been hurt as a passenger on Oklahoma roads.